 The following is a detailed timeline we are compiling of the movements of the life of the Victorian writer Charles Dickens during for each year of his life, as we come across them in letters, newspaper articles and other research.
 We have also included some key contemporary events that occurred in society and major news events from across the world at the time.

 January.
 Tooting Cholera Tragedy.
-Peter Drouet’s Establishment for Pauper Children is at the centre of a national scandal after many children in his care die from cholera.
+Peter Drouet’s Establishment for Pauper Children in Tooting is at the centre of a national scandal after many children in his care die from cholera.
 The event leads Charles Dickens to write four articles over the coming months published in the The Examiner.

 January 7.
 Dickens sets off for a short holiday with Mark Lemon and John Leech, travelling to Norwich.
 Visits Norwich Cathedral and Stanfield Hall, the scene of an infamous double murder six weeks earlier that shocked Victorian society.
 The party then depart for Yarmouth, staying two days at the Royal Hotel.

 January 8.
 In Yarmouth.
 Walks to Lowestoft and back.